gani1000/sortingVisualizer/README.md

-# sortingVisualizer

-# sorting algorithms using react.js
+# sortingVisualizer algorithms using react.js

 project isn't complete yet, only bubleSort is working right now!